 By the time pigs are weaned, diseases that affected the locomotor system during the nursing phase most likely will have resolved spontaneously, responded to aggressive therapy, or resulted in death.
-Because pigs that survive episodes of polyarthritis generally remain lame, have ≥1 swollen “knotty” joints, and are in poor condition, they should be culled.
+Because pigs that survive episodes of polyarthritis generally remain lame, have one or more swollen “knotty” joints, and are in poor condition, they should be culled.

-In a recent swine producer survey in the USA, weaned pig deaths amounted to 2.9%.
-CNS and meningitis problems were considered the second most frequent cause of death, representing 13–19% of losses.
+In a swine producer survey in the USA, CNS and meningitis problems were considered the second most frequent cause of death in weaned pigs, representing 13%–19% of losses.
 In this survey, Streptococcus suis meningitis, Glässer's disease, and edema disease, respectively, were perceived to cause illness or death in one or more pigs in 50%, 17%, and 9% of surveyed herds.

 Infectious Arthritis or Polyarthritis

-Causes of polyarthritis in this group of pigs usually include Mycoplasma hyorhinis, Haemophilus parasuis, Streptococcus suis, or Erysipelothrix rhusiopathiae.
-Diseases caused by these pathogens are found sporadically among herds or groups of pigs within herds.
-The upper respiratory tract of the sow is often the source of the organism for the baby pig, which becomes infected in the farrowing room; alternatively, older pigs act as carriers and are a source of infection for their peers.
+Causes of polyarthritis in this group of pigs usually include Mycoplasma hyorhinis, Haemophilus parasuis, S suis, or Erysipelothrix rhusiopathiae, and less commonly Streptococcus dysgalactiae subsp equisimilis, Actinobacillus equuli subsp equuli, and other bacteria prone to achieve bacteremia.
+The birth canal and upper respiratory tract of the sow are often the sources of the organisms for the baby pig, which becomes infected in the farrowing room.
+M hyorhinis and H parasuis circulation in the sow herd can be predictive of infection levels in growing pigs.
+Alternatively, older pigs act as carriers and are a source of infection for their peers.
 Pigs affected by E rhusiopathiae also shed organisms in their feces and urine.
-Essentially, all are systemic diseases with a septicemic phase and each may manifest as different clinical syndromes or as a mix of clinical signs.
+Essentially, all are systemic diseases with a septicemic phase, and each may manifest as different clinical syndromes or as a mix of clinical signs.

 Initially, shifting-leg lameness occurs, and joints can be warm, swollen, and painful.
-If pigs are febrile they may have no interest in standing and become inappetent.
-Chronic forms of polyarthritis with polyserositis result in unthrifty, runt pigs and, in the case of chronic erysipelas (seesee Erysipelas), runt pigs may be lame with hard, swollen joints.
+If pigs are febrile, they may have no interest in standing and become inappetent.
+Chronic forms of polyarthritis with polyserositis result in unthrifty, runt pigs and, in the case of chronic erysipelas (see Erysipelas), runt pigs may be lame with hard, swollen joints.

 The clinical signs seen in infections caused by M hyorhinis and H parasuis (Glässer's disease, see Glässer's Disease) are similar, because both cause painful polyarthritis and polyserositis.
-At necropsy the conditions cannot be differentiated grossly.
-Infection with M hyorhinis usually results in lameness with moderate morbidity and low mortality, but H parasuis can cause infection in 50–75% of pigs and mortality of up to 10%.
+The conditions cannot be differentiated grossly at necropsy.
+Infection with M hyorhinis usually results in lameness with moderate morbidity and low mortality, but H parasuis can cause infection in 50%–75% of pigs and mortality of up to 10%.
 Outbreaks of Glässer's disease have been particularly severe in SPF and other naive herds.
 H parasuis may also play a part as a primary or concomitant agent in swine respiratory disease complex and cause disease in association with porcine reproductive and respiratory syndrome virus or influenza virus.
-Fever is associated with mycoplasmosis, but can be highest in Glässer's disease (>107°F) as pigs become anorexic and lame; sometimes H parasuis causes neurologic signs.
+Fever is associated with mycoplasmosis but can be highest in Glässer's disease (>107°F [41.7°C]) as pigs become anorexic and lame; sometimes H parasuis causes neurologic signs.

-Diagnosis is based on clinical signs, necropsy findings, and the isolation of the organism; however, if any treatment has been instituted, the chances of finding the organisms are reduced.
+Diagnosis is based on clinical signs, necropsy findings, and detection of the organism.
+PCR tests are available to detect M hyorhinis and H parasuis.
+This is important, because bacterial culture of both bacteria can be challenging if any treatment has been instituted or if the pig has been dead more than a few hours.
 Treatment for either disease must be aggressive and start soon after the onset of clinical signs if it is to be effective.
 The effectiveness of treating M hyorhinis infections with tylosin, tetracycline, or lincomycin has been variable.
 Organisms may be susceptible in vitro and resistant in vivo.
 Treatment of Glässer's disease is discussed in the relevant chapter (see Glässer's Disease).
 With chronicity, success in treating either disease is unlikely.

-Appropriate changes in management to reduce stress, strict “all-in/all-out housing, and control of viral infections should all minimize the impact of Glässer's disease.
-Herds that maintain an SPF status may be free of both M hyorhinis and H parasuis, but in documented outbreaks of Glässer's disease in these herds, morbidity and mortality were high and productivity was decreased.
+Appropriate changes in management to reduce stress, strict all-in/all-out housing, and control of viral infections should all minimize the impact of Glässer's disease.
+Herds that maintain an SPF status may be free of both M hyorhinis and H parasuis, but in herds with documented outbreaks of Glässer's disease, morbidity and mortality were high and productivity was decreased.
 Some 15 serovars of H parasuis have been identified, with much strain variation.
 Vaccination with commercial or autogenous H parasuis bacterin may alleviate clinical disease in SPF herds.
-It is important to vaccinate SPF pigs that are to be shipped to conventional herds with vaccine that is effective against the serovars present in the recipient herd.
+It is important to vaccinate SPF pigs that are to be shipped to conventional herds with vaccine effective against the serovars present in the recipient herd.
 There is cross-protection among some serovars.
 Vaccination of sows against H parasuis reduces the prevalence of the problem in nursery pigs through passive immunity.

-Kyphosis or lordosis and cuneiform deformities of vertebrae have been seen in weaned pigs, but a cause has not been identified.
-“Humpy back” pigs are seen sporadically in some herds; the spine is curved in the vertical plane such that the lumbar vertebrae are higher than the thoracic vertebrae, and there is a “kink” between the 2 segments.
-However, grossly, there is not always evidence of incomplete or deformed vertebrae.
-The condition may have a genetic predisposition, but multiple fractured ribs found in the same pig increase suspicion of an underlying or aggravating, perhaps intermittent, nutritional deficiency, such as that which can cause rickets.
-Rickets is usually not seen clinically until the grower phase, but lesions must be initiated earlier, giving time for typical pathologic changes to develop by about 10 wk of age.
+Kyphosis or lordosis and cuneiform deformities of vertebrae have been seen in weaned pigs.
+The condition has been reproduced experimentally using gestation and nursery diets deficient in calcium, phosphorus, and vitamin D. “Humpy back” pigs are seen sporadically in some herds; the spine is curved in the vertical plane such that the lumbar vertebrae are higher than the thoracic vertebrae, and there is a “kink” between the two segments.
+Rickets is usually not seen clinically until the grower phase, but lesions must be initiated earlier, giving time for typical pathologic changes to develop by ~10 wk of age.